jacobxperez/rams/README.md

 * Minimal design with no decorative styles
 * Fluid and responsive grid system
 * No more pixel units everything is set on relative sizing units
-* Elements are rendered at size independent regardless of the size of the screen
 * Build on LESS with mixin library

 ## Contributing